-Refers to measures that can be taken to help protect the environment.
+Refers to measures that can be taken to help protect the environment. ◀

-- Marks the end of a specific item of information. - Indicates special equipment, country-specific equipment and optional accessories, as well as equipment and functions not yet available at the time of printing.
+- Marks the end of a specific item of information. - Indicates special equipment, country-specific equipment and optional accessories, as well as equipment and functions not yet available at the time of printing. - "..."
+Identifies Control Display texts used to select individual functions.